n0nag0n/wordpress-integration-for-flight-framework/readme.txt

 == Description ==

-Flight Framework Integration enables you to use the lightweight Flight PHP micro-framework within your WordPress site.
+Integration for Flight Framework enables you to use the lightweight Flight PHP micro-framework within your WordPress site.
 This plugin bridges the gap between WordPress's content management capabilities and Flight's simple yet powerful routing system for building custom applications and APIs.

 = Features =